 Body dysmorphia can cause personality disorders or eating disorders in people who

 feel ‘judged for their looks’ in society.
-The fear of being a victim of bodily appearance that does not compliment society’s sub-standards of beauty can lead to social isolation and fear of abandonment.
-In severe cases where body dysmorphia stems from hatred about one’s body, people might cause self-harm which warrants urgent treatment.
+The fear of being a victim of bodily appearance that does not complement society’s sub-standards of beauty can lead to social isolation and fear of abandonment.
+In severe cases where body dysmorphia stems from hatred of one’s body, people might cause self-harm, which warrants urgent treatment.

 Mood Disorders and Depression